 2. Set a budget.
 As a family, consider setting certain guidelines and limitations for the college experience.
-Perhaps you have a certain dollar figure you’re prepared to pay or agree to cover the cost of tuition and room and board but ask your child to pay for his or her entertainment expenses while on campus.
+Perhaps you have a certain dollar figure you’re prepared to pay or agree to cover the cost of tuition and room and board but ask your child to pay for his or her entertainment expenses.

 Having those discussions may prevent disappointment.
 If your son or daughter gets accepted into his or her dream school, for instance, but later learns the family won’t be able to pay for it and doesn’t want to take out loans, the reality could be difficult to face.

-4. Think about work.
-If you want your child to be responsible for paying for part or all of their schooling, a part-time job may be a good fit.
+6. Think about work.
+If you want your child to be responsible for paying for some, or all, of their schooling, a part-time job may be a good fit.

 Please consider the investment objectives, risks, charges and expenses carefully before investing in a 529 savings plan.
 The official statement, which contains this and other information, can be obtained by calling your financial advisor.
 Read it carefully before you invest.